 Co- Chair: Monica Holder

 The Pediatric Obesity Special Interest Group (formerly Bariatric Special Interest Group) has expanded our focus to address the needs of our pediatric patients who suffer from any degree of obesity.
 Obese children and adolescents enter the healthcare arena for many reasons; episodic care, outpatient surgery, trauma, and chronic care are but a few examples.
 As nurses, our focus is on the whole child, not just the "reason to be seen today”.
 With over 17% of U.S. children over the 85th percentile for weight/height (definition of obesity in children/adolescents), all healthcare professionals need to be cognizant of the scope of pediatric obesity, comorbidities (physical and psychosocial) associated with even "minor” obesity, and the standards of care for obese children being seen for health care for ANY reason and for ANY type of elective or emergent surgery.
 Whatever surgery an obese pediatric patient undergoes: appendectomy, cholecystectomy, fundoplication, trauma, orthopedic surgery, etc., the child will need special consideration throughout the perioperative experience.
-Please feel free to email Pediatric Obesity Chair: Nancy Thompson with any suggestions or requests.
+Please feel free to email Pediatric Obesity Chair: Lori Lynch with any suggestions or requests.

 The aim of the Trauma SIG is to promote the discussion and development of approaches to pediatric trauma and related conditions.
 A secondary aim of the SIG would be to have members who share pediatric trauma expertise try to influence government policies affecting this patient population.